So, How Long Does it Take to Grow a Beard?

 Table of Contents

-How to Grow a Beard in 5 Easy Steps
+The Smart Guy’s Guide: How to Grow a Beard in Five Easy Steps

-There are a couple of things you can do to give yourself a head start.
-It may seem counter-intuitive, but make a point of shaving every day for a week or so.
-Doing this stimulates the follicles.
-If you have tried to grow a beard before and remember an area where growth was patchy, try shaving that part against the grain.
-You should also take the time to exfoliate and rid your face of all those dead skin cells.
-This is something you should continue to do even after your beard fills out.
+- It might seem counter-intuitive, but make a point of shaving every day for a week or so, helping stimulate the follicles.
+If you’ve ever tried to grow a beard before and remember any area where the growth was patchy, then try shaving that area against the grain.

 Step 2: Diet and Fitness